cechirita/amss2024/05 - Diagrame use case/README.md

 ## Bibliografie

- - *UML 2.0 in a Nutshell*, Dan Pilone, Neil Pitman - Chapter 6, Deployment Diagrams & Chapter 7, Use Case Diagrams
+ - *UML 2.0 in a Nutshell*, Dan Pilone, Neil Pitman - Chapter 7, Use Case Diagrams
  - *Using UML*, Perdita Stevens, Rob Pooley - Chapter 7, Essentials of use case models & Chapter 8, More on use case models